hoekit/odds-and-ends/LibreCalc-Timesheet-Macro.md

 <img src="img/02-timelog-macro.gif" alt="02-timelog-macro" width="100%"/>

-Below is the macro used, scraped together from bits of code from various corners of the internet.
+_<small>*Video created using vokoscreen, converted to gif via [ezgif.com](https://ezgif.com/video-to-gif).</small>_

 ----
 ### The UpdDttm Macro

+Below is the macro used, scraped together from bits of code from various corners of the internet.

 ```
 REM  *****  BASIC  *****